Colt-Enigma/platform_manifest/README.md

   TARGET_BOOT_ANIMATION_RES := 1080 : Please change as per your device resolution

  # Inherit some common ColtOS stuff.

-  $(call inherit-product, vendor/colt/config/common_full_phone.mk)
+for all the ColtOS Stuff:  $(call inherit-product, vendor/colt/config/common_full_phone.mk)

-  COLT_BUILD_MAINTAINER := RakeshBatra
+for maintainer:  COLT_BUILD_MAINTAINER := RakeshBatra

+for Gapps Build: COLT_GAPPS := true

 and use the following to build:

   . build/envsetup.sh
   lunch colt_[device-codename]-userdebug